ahlstromcj/seq66/README.md

             inability to modify some usr options in Edit / Preferences, and related bugs found during these fixes.
 Made performer the owner of mutegroups.
+        *   Fixes for issue #88: 4/16 pattern not shown/played properly until
+            opened in editor.
         *   Fixed minor issue with port-naming, port-lists.
         *   Many tweaks to documentation, vim files, midibytes....
     *   Version 0.98.9.1: